HS-Datadesk/koronavirus-avoindata/README.md

 # Direct interface to HS data

-The latest data used by HS can be read from https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/finnishCoronaData (yes, a direct adress to a AWS Lambda API gateway). `GET` request works.
+The latest data used by HS can be read from https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/finnishCoronaData (yes, a direct address to an AWS Lambda API gateway). `GET` request works.

 ## Data format